kdkimmer/cohort_orientation/orientation.md

 [Git documentation](http://git-scm.com/doc)

-If your computer doesn't have a built-in microphone, and you want to use Google Hangouts to screen share and talk while you do, you'll need a headset.
-More modern laptops come with built-in video camera and microphone, which work fine.
-If you do need a headset, the [Microsoft Lifechat LX-3000](http://www.amazon.com/Microsoft-JUG-00001-LifeChat-LX-3000-Headset/dp/B000J4WPW8) works fine.
+Google Hangout lets you talk while you screen share.
+With newer laptops, the built-in microphone works fine.
+Older laptops don't have a microphone, so you may need a headset to pick up your voice.
+If you do need a headset, the [Microsoft
+Lifechat LX-3000](http://www.amazon.com/Microsoft-JUG-00001-LifeChat-LX-3000-Headset/dp/B000J4WPW8)
+works well.

 # Web Team URLs